Effectiveness of Fostering Safety Culture in Motor Carriers

 To demonstrate whether early, proactive training of new entrant motor carriers makes a significant difference in their safety performance, including crash rate.

-TRB Synthesis Report 14 reported that motor carriers with a safety culture have fewer crashes and better safety performance.
-This study is applied to new entrant motor carriers because 99 percent operate less than 15 power units and are too small to employ a safety professional.
-The Federal Motor Carrier Safety Administration (FMCSA) also has a new entrant program that touches 100 percent of them.
+“TRB Synthesis Report 14” reported that motor carriers with a safety culture have fewer crashes and better safety performance.
+However, it could not prescribe how to foster adoption of a safety culture in very small motor carriers.
+The recent research was applied to new entrant motor carriers because 99 percent of them operate fewer than 15 power units and are too small to employ a safety professional.
+The Federal Motor Carrier Safety Administration (FMCSA) also has a new entrant program that reaches 100 percent of new entrant carriers.

 The SAGE Corporation